Can Playing Video Games Be Good for Kids?

 My son loves video games.
 He spends hours every day in his room playing them.

 Some games might improve kids' hand–eye coordination and problem-solving skills.
-Video games that require kids to actually move or manipulate the game through their own physical movement can even get sedentary kids moving — but not as much as if they actually played outside or participated in sports.
+Video games that require kids to actually move or manipulate the game through their own physical movement can even get sedentary kids moving — but not as much as if they actually played outside or did sports.
 Other games don't have such benefits, and violent video games have been shown to increase kids' aggressive behavior.

 Like a lot of aspects of raising kids, when it comes to video games, the healthiest approach is moderation.